geoffreyweal/ORCA_Mechanism_Procedure/README.md

 The tags here indicate the following:

 * ``OptTS``: Indicates that we want to optimise the molecule towards the transition state
 * ``NumFreq``: We want to calculate the numerical frequency after the optimisation process to make sure that our transition state only has one negative vibrational frequency (transition states are defined as the lowest energy point between two local minima that has only 1 negative vibrational frequency).
+We are using ``NumFreq`` rather than ``Freq``  (analytically calculated vibrational frequency) because of the ``GEOM`` settings below (I think, based on the [tutorial here](https://sites.google.com/site/orcainputlibrary/geometry-optimizations/tutorial-saddlepoint-ts-optimization-via-relaxed-scan#h.pnxa1btinh0w))

 We also include the following in our ``inp`` file: